AionNext/BizCod/Programming Guide/Data.md

 ## Facts

 By definition, a data element stores a value and its value is always known regardless of what it is.
 In BizCod, it means that its `knowability factor` is always `KNOWN`.
-While this is always true for regular data elements, it is notalyaws true for special BizCod data elements called `facts`.
+While this is always true for regular data elements, it is not always true for special BizCod data elements called `facts`.
+Facts are data elements but they might or might not hold a value.
+Its knowability factor is either `KNOWN` or `UNKNOWN`.
+There is a compelling reason for that kind of feature that applies specifically for Knowledge elements that will explain later

 ## Data model